Little Willie John

 Little Willie John had talent and technique beyond his years.
 His powerful timbre and fervent delivery made for some of the most powerful soul performances ever documented.

 Little Willie John was one of the greatest R&B singers of the Fifties and Sixties.

 His signature number was “Fever,” a smoldering, bluesy song that has become a pop-soul standard.
 “Fever” topped the R&B chart for five weeks in 1956.
-It was also carried onto the pop chart in faithful versions by Peggy Lee (who took “Fever” to Number Two), the McCoys (Number Seven) and Rita Coolidge (Number 76).
-Madonnacovered it in 1992 on her Erotica album.
+It was also carried onto the pop chart in faithful versions by Peggy Lee (who took “Fever” to Number Two), the McCoys (Number Seven) and Rita Coolidge (Number Seventy-Six).
+Madonna covered it in 1992 on her Erotica album.

-Little Willie John was born William Edward John on November 15, 1937, in Camden, Arkansas.
+Little Willie John was born William Edward John on November 15, 1937 in Camden, Arkansas.
 His family moved to Detroit in 1942.
-In 1951, he took part in a talent contest sponsored by R&B great Johnny Otis.
-Otis was so impressed that he contacted Syd Nathan at King Records and suggested he sign Little Willie John.
+In 1951 he took part in a talent contest sponsored by R&B great Johnny Otis.
+Otis was so impressed by Little Willie John that he contacted Syd Nathan at King Records and suggested he sign him.
 Nathan ignored him and signed Hank Ballard instead.
 Throughout the Fifties, John made brief appearances with Duke Ellington and Count Basie and toured extensively with tenor saxophonist Paul Williams.
 John also made some recordings for the Prize and Rama labels.
-Then, in 1955, John auditioned for Henry Glover, the head of King’s New York office.
+Then in 1955 John auditioned for Henry Glover, the head of King’s New York office.
 Glover signed him on the spot, and John scored his first hit, “All Around the World,” that year.
 Sixteen more R&B hits followed over the next half-dozen years.
 One of them, “Leave My Kitten Alone,” was later cut by the Beatles.